shraiyya/shraiyya/README.md

 <p align="left">
 I'm currently pursuing a Master of Computer Science (MCS) at the University of California, Irvine.
 Before starting my MCS, I completed my Bachelor of Technology in Computer Engineering at MKSSS's Cummins College of Engineering for Women in India.
+During my undergraduate studies, I delved into a wide range of coursework, including <b>Database Management, Data Mining & Warehousing, Design & Analysis of Algorithms, Internet of Things, Java Full Stack Technologies, Networks & Information Security, Operating Systems, Software Engineering, and Statistics</b>.

-In terms of work experience, I had the opportunity to work as a Technology Analyst at Citicorp Services India Limited India.
+In terms of work experience, I had the opportunity to work as a <b>Technology Analyst at Citicorp Services India Limited India</b>.
+I contributed to streamlining payment processes, reducing transaction time, and enhancing client satisfaction through the implementation of Junit tests.
+Moreover, I orchestrated the deployment of high-quality applications using Scrum, Agile Methodology, Java, and Maven.

-I also worked as a Summer Analyst Intern at Citicorp Services India Limited.
+I also worked as a Summer Analyst Intern at Citicorp Services India Limited, on software development and segregation of the Monolithic Codebase Migration in the TTS Unit.
+My efforts led to the optimization of Microservices deployment pipeline, resulting in faster release cycles and increased customer satisfaction.
 In addition to my experience at Citicorp, I served as a Data Science Intern at Cloud Counselage.
 During my internship, I developed a classifier to predict a student's eligibility for an internship program.

-One project I'm proud of is "Sequence Level Understanding of the 3D Organization of Genome," where I used Markov Models and CNNs to distinguish between highly interacting and non-interacting genome regions.
+One project I'm proud of is <b>"Sequence Level Understanding of the 3D Organization of Genome</b>", where I used Markov Models and CNNs to distinguish between highly interacting and non-interacting genome regions.
 I achieved an accuracy of 99% and an AUC score of 80% using CNNs on real genomic data.
 I also applied the DeepShap algorithm to find traits that make certain regions more interactive.
+This interpretability aspect was crucial in gaining a deeper understanding of the biological mechanisms driving genome organization and function.

 Another project I worked on is "Carify," a web app that predicts car maintenance prices using machine learning and provides a health and maintenance index for car parts based on various factors.
+"Carify" was recognized as a "Certified Potential Real Venture" by the Wadhwani Foundation after global jury evaluation from 11 countries.
 I also developed "MentorHub," an online web app that facilitates mentorship and guidance for juniors by matching them with seniors at a university.

 #### Technical Skills